CharrierTim/Embedded_AI_BOUSSAROQUE_CHARRIER/README.md

 Implementing this classifier was done using Cube-AI pakage.
 We have to provide the model in .h5 format and the input and validation data in .npy format.
 Then, we wrote a C code to synchronize the STM32, pre and post processing the data and finally, the prediction.

+The source code can be found in `src/app_x-cube-ai.c`.

 ### Syncronization

 The synchronization is done using a simple handshake.
 The STM32 sends a byte with the value 0xAB and waits for the PC to send back 0xCD.
 Once the PC receives the 0xAB byte, it sends back 0xCD and the synchronization is done.